joshmangum/swift-language-guide-pdf/recipes.md

 > python3 -m http.server 8080
 ```

 Now open `http://localhost:8080/LanguageGuide/WholeBook.html` in your browser.
-All the sections under "Language Guide" will be together in one html page ready for reference or to print.
+All the sections under "Language Guide" will be together in one html page.
+This is useful on it's own as a good place to search though the whole book just using your browser's search in page.

 ### Copy edited css to overwrite existing css file